placidenduwayo1/k8s-kafka-avro-aepc-back/README.md

 - application base microservices that manage addresses, employees, companies and projects.
 - each business microservices of the application is implemented into clean architecture.
 - each writing event is published and istributed using kafka infrastructure.
+- avro schema is used to serialize data sent to kafka topics
 ## business microservices
 - Address-microservice
 - Employee-microservice